zhangzibin/cu-nmf/README.md

 # cu-nmf
 NMF(Non-negative Matrix Factorization) based on cuda, with sparse matrix as input.

 Only GD(gradient descent) with fixed learning rate has supported by now for its simplicity.
-GD is not a fully correct method for NMF because of the projection while training.
-So sometimes the result is very poor.
 The main algorithm is alternating non-negative least square.
+GD is not a correct method for NMF because of the projection while training.
+So the result is very poor.
+Therefore it is only a demo for study.
+I am working on other algorithms.

 # Future Work